netsampler/goflow2/README.md

 To read about agents that samples network traffic, check this [page](/docs/agents.md).

-To setup the collector, download the latest release corresponding to your OS and run the following command (the binaries have a suffix with the version):
+To set up the collector, download the latest release corresponding to your OS and run the following command (the binaries have a suffix with the version):

 ```bash